Reducing waste in your small business is not just good for the environment, it’s also good for cutting down costs.

 8. Get rid of plastic water bottles.

 They take up unnecessary space in your waste and recycling bins, resulting in more frequent pick-ups.
-Most employees drink water at work and if every employee drinks more than 1 bottle of water a day, you’re looking at a lot of plastic waste.
+Most employees drink water at work and if every employee drinks more than one bottle of water a day, you’re looking at a lot of plastic waste.
 Consider putting a water filter on your sink faucet or getting a water cooler instead.

 9. Set up single-stream recycling.